inf380p/fall2021/syllabus.markdown

 **Website chat:** Our class website has a Gittr chat room available from the upper right of every page.
 This is available for backchannel Q&A during class.
 Participation in this chat will count as classroom participation.
 Students are expected to conduct themselves in this room as they do during class, keeping content appropriate and relevant. <a href="#" class="js-gitter-toggle-chat-button">Click here to open the chat</a>

 **Final Project:** The semester will culminate in a fully developed program or system of the student’s creation.
-More details on the final project will follow.
+More details on the final project are below.

 **Extra Credit:** There will be infrequent opportunities to earn small amounts of extra credit.
 This will usually involve doing things I might normally do, like deploying our class blog, tidying up code I write for this class for wider consumption, or helping moderate our forums.

-**Educational Privacy:** It is your FERPA right to keep your educational record, including your enrollment in any specific class, private.  **Assignments that require public submission may be completed pseudonymously if you would like to exercise this right.** This choice will not affect your grade.
+**Educational Privacy:** It is your FERPA right to keep your educational record, including your enrollment in any specific class, private, if you choose to.  **Assignments that require public submission (via a public Github repository, for instance) may be completed pseudonymously if you would like to exercise this right.** This choice will not affect your grade.
+Details will follow during relevant class sessions, and you're welcome to contact me at any time with questions.

 ## Materials